Stoke City Football Club ("the Club") aims to provide the best standards of service to supporters in relation to all of its activities.

 The Club will announce, at the earliest possible notice, any changes to its ticketing policy and will give reasons for that change.

-The Club supports and encourages supporter involvement with national initiatives such as Kick It Out, Show Racism The Red Card (racism out of football) and local initiatives that enhance the matchday experience of supporters.
+The Club supports and encourages supporter involvement with national initiatives such as Kick It Out, Show Racism The Red Card and local initiatives that enhance the matchday experience of supporters.